 “I’ve read this several times and they just don’t get it do they.
 They continue to maintain [Sam] should have been ‘diverted’ prior to arrest.
 What utter rubbish!”

 WHAT FAMILIES REGARD AS FURTHER ABUSE BY THE INDEPENDENT OFFICE OF POLICE COMPLAINTS (IOPC)

 After 4 years of failing to get justice through the formal police complaints process—something the former IPCC managed to fragment into 10 separate complaints, all of which were then systematically rejected—Sam has now taken out a civil law claim against the police under the Data Protection Act and Human Rights Act.
-Sam’s family still have a list of evidence that the police breached their own procedures and lied to the IPCC, evidence which has never been investigated.
+Sam’s family still have a list of evidence that the police breached their own procedures and lied to the IPCC, evidence that has never been investigated.
 They subsequently complained against the former Chief Executive of the IPCC, Lesley Longstone—who paradoxically happens to be Vice Chair of the charity Ambitious About Autism, and since leaving the IPCC, now the Chief Executive of the CPS!
 These complaints included IPCC breaches of the Police Reform Act, the Equality Act and their own discrimination policy.